Chip-Biscuit/hp-Deathly-Hallows-Part-1-Fix/README.md

 https://github.com/ThirteenAG/d3d9-wrapper

-simply put the d3d9.dll and d3d9.ini into your game folder next to the game exe and your good to go
+simply go to releases download hp7fix.zip put the d3d9.dll and d3d9.ini into your game folder next to the game exe and your good to go

 FOV is edited so that its not so zoomed in with this fix